schorschii/LAPS4LINUX/README.md

 It is highly recommended to turn on SSL in the config file (`~/.laps-client.json`) if your LDAP server has a valid certificate (set `ssl` to `true` and `port` to `636`).
 You can also configure multiple LDAP server in the config file.

 ## Runner
 The runner is responsible for automatically changing the admin password of a Linux client and updating it in the LDAP directory.
-This assumes that Kerberos is installed and that the machine is already joined to your domain using Samba's `net ads join` or the modern `adcli join` command (recommended).
-PBIS (`domainjoin-cli join`) is currently untested.
+This assumes that Kerberos (`krb5-user`) is installed and that the machine is already joined to your domain using Samba's `net ads join`, PBIS' `domainjoin-cli join` or the modern `adcli join` command (recommended).

 A detailed domain join guide is available [on my website](https://georg-sieber.de/?page=blog-linux-im-unternehmen) (attention: only in German).